Comparative Dynamical Study of a Bound Entangled State: Dynamics of open quantum system

 \subsection{Case 2: Dynamics under bi-linear bi-quadratic interaction}

-Current case deals with the assumption that the interaction between qutrit $A$ and auxiliary qutrit $C$ occurs through a bi-linear bi-quadratic Hamiltonian in the interval $0 \leq t \leq 20$.
-The dynamical behavior of the open system under bi-linear bi-quadratic interaction is displayed in the figure $\ref{f2}$ for some selective values of coupling constant $(J)$ in the range $0 \leq J \leq 1$.
-The figure exhibits that when there is no interaction in the system $(J=0)$, the state has zero negativity (N), and there is no free entanglement in the state.
-But due to the existence of the CCNR criterion bound entanglement exists in the state as similar to the previous case.
-When the interaction is applied in the system, it repeats the case 1 behavior, i.e. negativity and CCNR criterion increases with oscillatory manner due to the bi-linear bi-quadratic interaction and free entanglement produced in the state.
-But in this case, the oscillation shows exact sinusoidal behavior.
-Besides this, the oscillation frequency also follows the previous case and increases with the increment of the coupling constant $(J)$, which is displayed in the figure.
+The current case deals with the assumption that the interaction between qutrit $A$ and auxiliary qutrit $C$ takes place through a bi-linear bi-quadratic Hamiltonian.
+The dynamical behavior of the open quantum system under bi-linear bi-quadratic interaction is displayed in the figure $\ref{f2}$ for some selective values of coupling constant $(J)$ in the range $0 \leq J \leq 1$.
+The figure exhibits that when there is no interaction in the system $(J=0)$, the state has zero negativity (N) and there is no free entanglement in the state.
+But due to the existence of the CCNR criterion bound entanglement exists in the state similar to the previous case.
+When the interaction is applied in the system, it almost repeats the case 1 behavior, i.e. negativity and CCNR criterion increases in an oscillatory manner due to the bi-linear bi-quadratic interaction and free entanglement generated in the state.
+But in this case, the oscillation shows exact sinusoidal behavior and the dropping rate of free entanglement is more frequent than in the previous case, due to the presence of the non-linear term in the Hamiltonian.
+This phenomenon shows that the sustainability of the originated free entanglement under the bi-linear bi-quadratic interaction is lesser than the Heisenberg interaction.
+Besides this, the oscillation frequency also follows the previous case and increases with the increment of the coupling constant $(J)$, which is displayed in the figure $\ref{f2}$.